AmmarulJ/Scraper-Shopee-Update/README.md

 A python script to fetch shopee comments on a product using the shopee link of the product
 ## Installation
 1. Follow this link "https://shopee.vn/api/v2/item/get_ratings?itemid=17489310712&shopid=35445890&limit=12&offset=99"
+2. On the page, right click -> Inspect or F12.